openSUSE/news-o-o/_posts/2012-06-19-opensuse-summit-cfp-extended-part-of-the-program-announced.markdown

     * **the openSUSE Deployment Panel** where visitors can ask questions from a panel of experts who are overseeing some larger openSUSE deployments (featuring, among others, a city in Florida and a VOIP company)

-    * The Friday-nigh Poolsidet Party - will happen at the pool and thus be in a summery atmosphere.Â  Both SUSECon and openSUSE Summit attendees areÂ  invited to this fun (and yes..free!) event.
+    * The Friday-nigh Poolsidet Party - will happen at the pool and thus be in a summery atmosphere.
+Both SUSECon and openSUSE Summit attendees are  invited to this fun (and yes..free!) event.